 In accordance with the above Guidelines, regular evaluations were conducted by a third-party organization to ensure the expertise of the evaluation methods and the objectivity of the evaluation process.
-However, to concentrate on addressing various issues identified in the recent evaluations, the Board of Directors decided to conduct their own evaluation for the fiscal year 2023, specifically focusing on the progress in resolving these issues, without using an external review organization.
+However, to concentrate on addressing various issues identified in the recent evaluations, the Board of Directors decided to conduct their own evaluation for the fiscal year 2024, specifically focusing on the progress in resolving these issues, without using a third-party organization.

-Regarding the current issues and the direction of responses, a written questionnaire was conducted.
-Based on the results of the questionnaire, the Board of Directors shared the identified issues with the newly appointed directors and discussed various initiatives, including steps to improve effectiveness, in July 2024.
-The Chairman of the Board reported to the Board of Directors on the current issues and the direction of responses in August and September 2024, taking into account the discussions held within the Board of Directors.
+As evaluation processes, regarding the current issues and the direction of responses, a written questionnaire and five-step evaluation of current effectiveness was conducted for the directors and based on the results of the questionnaire, etc., the Board of Directors shared the identified issues and discussed various initiatives, including steps to improve effectiveness, at the Board of Directors Meeting held in June 2025.